brcbanner/takeaway-db-system/DOC.md

 |**Transport**|Specifies the rider assigned to the delivery.|Delivery - Rider|-|
 |**Assignment**|Associates an order with a delivery.|Delivery - Order|-|

+---

 ## 2. LOGICAL DESIGN

 ### 2.1 E-R Schema Restructuring

 #### 2.1.1 Redundancy Analysis
-The E-R schema contains some redundant attributes:
+The E-R schema contains several redundant attributes:

-- **DeliveryPrice** in `Delivery`, which can be derived, within the same entity, from the attributes *DeliveryMethod* and *Distance*.
+- **DeliveryPrice** in `Delivery`, which can be derived, within the same entity, from the attributes _DeliveryMethod_ and _Distance_.

   ```text
   DeliveryPrice_Distance = Distance × 0.2